 Menu

-Amazing Gilgit Baltistan Tour 2024
+Gilgit Baltistan Tour 2024

 14 Days

-The region is also famous for its beautiful lakes, including the Karakoram Highway, one of the highest paved roads in the world.
-The highway offers stunning views of the Karakoram mountain range, which is home to some of the world’s highest peaks, including K2, Nanga Parbat, and Gasherbrum.
-A Gilgit-Baltistan tour also offers the opportunity to visit beautiful lakes such as Attabad Lake, Satpara Lake, and Shangrila Lake, which are surrounded by stunning mountain scenery.
+Spectacular Lakes: Beyond its mountainous landscapes, Gilgit Baltistan boasts a series of spectacular lakes, with the iconic Karakoram Highway standing as one of the world’s highest paved roads.
+This highway offers travellers breathtaking views of the Karakoram mountain range, home to some of the planet’s loftiest peaks, including the formidable K2, Nanga Parbat, and Gasherbrum.
+A Gilgit-Baltistan tour further unveils the beauty of lakes such as Attabad Lake, Satpara Lake, and Shangrila Lake, each cradled amidst awe-inspiring mountain scenery.

 Overview